 Sales department has always handled winning projects for your Company saying that we follow “Agile Methodology”.
 The whole organization is full of ‘Follow Agile’ noise.
 But are we really Agile and do we follow it appropriately?

 I started following Scrum methodology (as per my understanding!!) way back in 2004, in one of the Products maintenance projects.
 I am quite sure, no one was aware what Scrum was all about, apart from following daily standups religiously at that time.
-But, after I did my CSM training from Knowledgehut, I learned that I am missing a lot of stuff and I am also doing few tasks incorrectly, which might result in a project failure.
+But, after I did my CSM certification from Knowledgehut, I learned that I am missing a lot of stuff and I am also doing few tasks incorrectly, which might result in a project failure.
 So, to avoid this catastrophe, I needed to act on it.
 Below is the list of few activities that I did immediately after my CSM training.

 1.Trained my Team, Management, Client & Vendor on Scrum: